AKhadhraoui47/STM32MP_EmLinux/README.md

 ```console
 ak47@ak47:~/tmp/$ git diff --no-index stm32mp135f-dk.dts stm32mp135f-dk.dts.ref > 0001-Patch-File.patch
 ```
-And there it is our patch file will look something like this [patch file](meta-custom/recipes-kernel/linux/stm32mp1/0001-enable-uart8.patch)
+And there it is our [patch file](meta-custom/recipes-kernel/linux/stm32mp1/0001-enable-uart8.patch) is ready.

 > The mentionned files in the **patch** file will be directing to **tmp/** folder change that to:
 *a/arch/arm/boot/dts/stm32mp135f-dk.dts*